Visa policy of Libya: Non-ordinary passports

+Visa on arrival

+Jordan — Jordanian citizens may obtain a visa on arrival at designated Libyan border crossings and airports, although the process is only applied on Mitiga International Airport or Misrata International Airport.
+Jordanian citizens may also obtain a Libyan entry visa electronically through the relevant Libyan authorities.

-Electronic Visa (eVisa)
+Electronic visa (e-Visa)

-Libya launched an eVisa system on 21 March 2024.
-Tourist eVisa is valid for 90 days and good for single entry, it allows applicant from most countries to stay no more than 30 days by paying a 63 USD fee.
+Libya launched an e-Visa system on 21 March 2024.
+Tourist e-Visa is valid for 90 days and good for single entry, it allows applicant from most countries to stay no more than 30 days by paying a 63 USD fee.

-Citizens of the following countries are not eligible: